Environmental Regulation, Firm Export Dynamics, and Welfare: Evidence from Mexico’s Air-Quality Programs

 Abstract

-This paper studies how spatially targeted air-quality regulation affects firm emissions, export dynamics, and welfare in an open economy.
-I examine Mexico’s ProAire programs using the 2011-2020 municipal rollout and linked firm data.
-A 2005-2018 decomposition shows that Mexico’s manufacturing emissions-intensity decline was driven mainly by within-industry technique changes rather than output reallocation.
-In the difference-in-differences analysis, ProAire is associated with a 24 percent decline in reported CO2 emissions among RETC-reporting firms.
-Export entry changes little, while export exit rises by 2.7 percentage points.
-Among continuing exporters, export sales fall by about 9 percent, with losses concentrated among smaller firms.
-A quantitative spatial model with heterogeneous firms, endogenous abatement, trade, atmospheric transport, and worker sorting evaluates the aggregate implications of the observed ProAire rollout.
-The counterfactual implies a 10.88 percent reduction in national emissions and a 4.08 percent welfare gain.
+This paper studies how spatially targeted air-quality management affects firm emissions, export dynamics, and welfare in a middle-income open economy.
+I examine Mexico’s ProAire programs using the 2011–2020 municipal rollout and linked firm–municipality data.
+A 2005–2018 decomposition shows that the decline in manufacturing emissions intensity was driven mainly by within-industry technique changes rather than output reallocation.
+In difference-indifferences estimates, ProAire lowers reported CO2 emissions among RETC reporting firms by about 11 percent.
+Export entry changes little, while export exit rises by 2.8 percentage points.
+Among continuing exporters, export sales fall by about 10 percent, with losses concentrated among smaller firms.
+I use a spatial model with heterogeneous firms, dirty production, trade, atmospheric transport, and worker sorting to evaluate the aggregate implications of the policy rollout.
+In the benchmark counterfactual, ProAire reduces national dirty-sector emissions by 9.81 percent and raises welfare by 2.13 percent, with abatement driven mainly by lower emissions intensity rather than scale contraction.

 Bonang N. Seoela